SyntaxVoid/ConnectFour/README.md

-Welcome to connect four!

-To run,
-    1. Clone/download the project.
-    2. Navigate to the directory housing the "main.py" in a terminal and run 'python main.py'.
+Clone/download the project, navigate to the directory housing the "main.py" in a terminal and run 'python main.py'.
-    3. Follow prompts!

 Requires python3 and numpy